thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 ## Changelog

+??? info "Changes History"

+    ??? tldr ":octicons-tag-16: v2.0.0 &nbsp; &nbsp; :material-calendar-text: 2022-12-16"
+        === ":hammer_and_wrench: &nbsp; Added"
+            - Import connections and SQL views
+            - Support for Orgs
+            - Updated mapping file format
+            - Using new version of thoughtspot_tml
+            - Multiple bug fixes

     !!! tldr ":octicons-tag-16: v1.4.1 &nbsp; &nbsp; :material-calendar-text: 2022-09-12"
         === ":hammer_and_wrench: &nbsp; Bug fixes"
             - Fixed an error that would stop download if SQL views were used in earlier versions of ThoughtSpot.
 A message will be displayed, but the export will continue.

     - Fixed an error where worksheets weren't downloaded when exporting based on a filters, such as tags or owner.

-??? info "Changes History"

     ??? tldr ":octicons-tag-16: v1.4.0 &nbsp; &nbsp; :material-calendar-text: 2022-09-01"
         === ":hammer_and_wrench: &nbsp; Added"
-            - Download tables and connections.
+            - Download tables and connections
             - Upload tables
             - Multiple bug fixes

     ??? tldr ":octicons-tag-16: v1.1.0 &nbsp; &nbsp; :material-calendar-text: 2022-07-19"
         === ":hammer_and_wrench: &nbsp; Added"
-            - Create an empty mapping file.
+            - Create an empty mapping file
-            - Compare two TML files.
+            - Compare two TML files
-            - Create content with automatic dependency handling.
+            - Create content with automatic dependency handling
-            - Update content with automatic dependency handling.
+            - Update content with automatic dependency handling
-            - Allow new and updated content to be shared with groups during import.
+            - Allow new and updated content to be shared with groups during import
-            - Allow tags to be applied to new and updated content during import.
+            - Allow tags to be applied to new and updated content during import

     ??? tldr ":octicons-tag-16: v1.0.0 &nbsp; &nbsp; :material-calendar-text: 2022-04-15"
         === ":hammer_and_wrench: &nbsp; Added"